-- 8.7.1 Noise emissions from the substation were based on specification and library sound power levels as detailed in Table 4.3 above.
+- 8.7.1 Noise emissions from the Substation were based on specification and library sound power levels as detailed in Table 8.8.
 The sound emission of the transformers was modelled as area sources.
-The height of the transformers was assumed to be 3.9 m.
-The source emission of the transformer cooler was modelled as a point source. - 8.7.2 A computational noise model of the site and surrounding area has been created using the CadnaA noise prediction software (Version 2021), which considered geometric spreading, topography, screening, ideal meteorological conditions and detailed information regarding the sources of noise.
-Noise propagation is calculated in accordance with ISO 9613-2: 19966. - 8.7.3 The following assumptions were used in the model: - All sound propagation assumes 10°C and 70% relative humidity. - A ground absorption value of 0.7 was used for areas outside of the substation, with the exception of roads which were set to 0.0 (hard).
-Areas within the substation were assumed to be hard ground. - 8.7.4 The sound sources are modelled as per the data shown in Table 4.3.
-The sources of 1no. new 120MVA 275/33kV grid transformer and transformer cooler will be located internally.
-A wall panel, such as QuadCore KS1000RW, will be used as the building envelop material, of which the Rw is 25 dB according to its technical information7.
-Given the noise break from the louvres on the building envelope for cooling needs, 20 dB attenuation by the entire building envelope is conservatively assumed at this stage. - 8.7.5 Based on the operation conditions provided by SSEN engineers, the worst-case scenario was modelled as below: - Operation of 1no. transformers at 50% load, with 1no. cooler on - 8.7.6 The results of the modelling are shown graphically in Appendix D (Annex R).
+The height of the transformers was assumed to be 6.5 m.
+The sound emission of the transformer coolers was modelled as point source. - 8.7.2 A computational noise model of the site and surrounding area has been created using the CadnaA Noise Prediction Software (Version 2022), which considered geometric spreading, topography, screening, meteorological conditions and detailed information regarding the sources of noise.
+Noise propagation is calculated in accordance with ISO 9613-2: 19967. - 8.7.3 The following assumptions have been used in the model: - All sound propagation assumes 10°C and 70% relative humidity. - A ground absorption value of 0.7 has been used for areas outside of the substation, with the exception of roads which were set to 0.0 (hard).
+Areas within the substation have been assumed to be hard ground.